OpenZeppelin/cairo-contracts/docs/ERC20.md

 # ERC20

-The ERC20 token standard is a specification for [fungible tokens](https://docs.openzeppelin.com/contracts/4.x/tokens#different-kinds-of-tokens), a type of token where all the units are exactly equal between them.
+The ERC20 token standard is a specification for [fungible tokens](https://docs.openzeppelin.com/contracts/4.x/tokens#different-kinds-of-tokens), a type of token where all the units are exactly equal to each other.
 The `ERC20.cairo` contract implements an approximation of [EIP-20](https://eips.ethereum.org/EIPS/eip-20) in Cairo for StarkNet.

 ## Table of Contents